michal-h21/make4ht/README.md

 It is possible to convert parts of the \LaTeX\ input as pictures.
 It can be used for preserving the appearance of  math or diagrams, for example.

-These pictures are stored in a special `dvi` file, which can be processed by a `dvi to image` command, such as `dvipng` or `dvisvgm`.
+These pictures are stored in a special `DVI` file, which can be processed by a `DVI` to image commands, such as `dvipng` or `dvisvgm`.

 This conversion is normally configured in the `tex4ht.env` file.
-This file is system dependent and it has quite unintuitive syntax.
+This file is system dependent and it has quite an unintuitive syntax.
 The configuration is processed by the `t4ht` application and the conversion command is called for all pictures.